Vertex Splitting, Coincident Realisations and Global Rigidity of Braced Triangulations: Introduction

+Our proof of Theorem~\ref{JKT} is inductive and is based on (the 3-dimensional version of) Theorem \ref{vsplitc} below, which verifies a special case of the so-called vertex splitting conjecture.
+Before stating this theorem we need to introduce some new terminology.

+Given a graph $G=(V,E)$ and $v\in V$ with neighbour set $N_G(v)$, the {\em $d$-dimensional vertex splitting operation} constructs a new graph $G'$ by choosing pairwise disjoint sets $U_1,U_2,U_3$ with $U_1\cup U_2\cup U_3=N_G(v)$ and $|U_2|=d-1$, deleting all edges from $v$ to $U_3$, and then adding a new vertex $v'$ and $|U_3|+d$ new edges from $v'$ to each vertex in $U_2\cup U_3\cup \{v\}$.
+Whiteley \cite{Wsplit} showed that the vertex splitting operation preserves rigidity in $\R^d$ and conjectured that it also preserves global rigidity in $\R^d$ whenever $v$ and $v'$ both have degree at least $d+1$ in $G'$, see \cite{CW,JW}.
+We will verify a special case of this conjecture.

 \begin{theorem} Let $G=(V,E)$ be a graph which is globally rigid in $\R^d$ and $v\in V$.
-Suppose that $G'$ is obtained from $G$ by a vertex splitting operation which splits $v$ into two vertices $v'$ and $v''$, and that $G'$ has an infinitesimally rigid realisation in $\R^d$ in which $v'$ and $v''$ are coincident.
+Suppose that $G'$ is obtained from $G$ by a $d$-dimensional vertex splitting operation which splits $v$ into two vertices $v$ and $v'$, and that $G'$ can be realised as an infinitesimally rigid framework in $\R^d$ in which $v$ and $v'$ are coincident.
 Then $G'$ is generically globally rigid in $\R^d$. \end{theorem}

+The assertion that Theorem \ref{vsplitc} is a special case of Whiteley's conjecture follows from Lemma \ref{lem:coin_nec} below (which implies that, if $G'$ can be realised as a $vv'$-coincident infinitesimally rigid framework in $\R^d$, then $G'-vv'$ is rigid so $v$ and $v'$ must both have degree at least $d+1$ in $G'$).

-Theorem \ref{vsplitc} may be of independent interest.
-It has aleady been used by Jord\'an, Kiraly and Tanigawa in \cite{JKT1} to repair a gap in the proof of their characterision of generic global rigidity for `body-hinge frameworks' given in \cite{JKT}.
-An analogous result to Theorem \ref{vsplitc} was used in \cite{JN1,JN2} to obtain a characteriseation of generic global rigidity for `cylindrical frameworks'.
-Theorem \ref{vsplitc} is a special case of a conjecture of Whiteley, see \cite{ChW,C}, that the vertex splitting operation preserves global rigidity in $\R^d$ if and only if both $v'$ and $v''$ have degree at least $d+1$ in $G'$.
+Theorem \ref{vsplitc} can be deduced from the results of Connelly\cite{C} using the stress matrix characterisation of global rigidity in \cite{GHT}.
+We give a shorter direct proof in Section \ref{sec:vsplit}.
+Theorem \ref{vsplitc} has already been used by Jord\'an, Kiraly and Tanigawa in \cite{JKT1} to repair a gap in the proof of their characterisation of generic global rigidity for body-hinge frameworks given in \cite{JKT}.\footnote{They mistakenly state in \cite{JKT} that a stronger form of Theorem \ref{vsplitc} (in which the hypothesis that $G'$ can be realised as a $vv'$-coincident infinitesimally rigid framework in $\R^d$ is replaced by the hypothesis that $G'-vv'$ is rigid) is implied by \cite{C}.} An analogous result to Theorem \ref{vsplitc} was used in \cite{JN1,JN2} to obtain a characterisation of generic global rigidity for cylindrical frameworks.